Everything You Need to Know About Bernese Mountain Dogs

 The breed standards were set in 1907 by a small group of breeders in Burgdorf, and the dogs gained popularity with the Swiss farmers.

 There was a failed attempt to import them to the United States in 1926; however, in 1937, they were successfully introduced.
 The first two AKC recognized Berners were named Fridy and Quell.

 These hardy dogs were working farm dogs and performed tasks such as hauling small loads in dog carts, or herding cows.

-The Bernese Mountain dog's high intelligence level and strength combined with their people-pleasing personalities made them well suited for such tasks, and the farmers relied on them to keep a watchful eye on the farm and family.
+The Bernese Mountain dog's high intelligence level and strength, combined with their people-pleasing personalities, made them well-suited for such tasks.
+The farmers relied on them to keep a watchful eye on the farm and family.